DodoGames7/Dodo-Bot/README.md

 * **[V3](https://github.com/DodoGames7/Dodo-Bot/tree/v3)**: experimental version made to try discord.js.
 Dodo-Bot was supposed to switch to djs but got cancelled.
 Currently on pause
 # Important Requirements
 You can host the bot on any Host as long as you meet the following Requirements:
-* Have Latest Node.js version installed (LTS like v18 or non-LTS such as v19, v20 for example)
+* Supported Node.js version.
+See [Compliability List](https://github.com/DodoGames7/Dodo-Bot#nodejs-compliability) for more info
 * Have an host ready to handle Bot's Features (Obviously)